100-10 ETHICAL CONDUCT

 2. Processing Cases

-For Public Assistance purposes and when determining what work can be completed by a DPADivision of Public Assistance employee, the definition of family members is any individual within the fourth degree of kinship (including in-laws).
+For Public Assistance purposes, when determining what work can be completed by a DPADivision of Public Assistance employee, the definition of family members is any individual within the fourth degree of kinship (including in-laws).
 This means a DPADivision of Public Assistance employee cannot access or take any action on cases for the following relatives:

 Note: